sonalichan/ProjectOATS/README.md

 To start, make sure you have Docker and Docker-compose installed on your machine.

-Then, from the root directory run the following command:
+Then, from the `backend` directory run the following command:

     $ docker-compose up --build